KamilMarszalek/KamilMarszalek/README.md

 ### Hi there 👋
 I'm studying computer science.
-Currently I'm learning Python and React JS.
-I'm going to dive deep into AI and web development
+Currently I'm learning Python and C++.
+I'm going to dive deep into AI.